 They are located at different places at a distance.
-It is one of the astonishing structures of ancient engineering and mystery about its construction still remain.
+It is one of the most astonishing structures of ancient engineering and mystery about its construction still remains.

-Many scholars suggested that Stonehenge were the place for worship or simply a burial ground or clock or calendar.
-During summer solstice i.e. 21st June, the sun rises and the stone channels sunlight into the centre of the circle.
+Many scholars suggested that Stonehenge were a place for worship or simply a burial ground or clock or calendar.
+During summer solstice i.e. 21st of June, the sun rises and the stone channels sunlight into the centre of the circle.
 The same view appears during the sunset of the winter solstice (21 December).
-But why did ancient people spend thousands of years building churches and cemeteries?.
+But why did ancient people spend thousands of years building churches and cemeteries?

 According to a recent study, human remains have been found here.
 It appears to have been a huge cemetery; the relationship between worship and burial is still unknown.

 We don’t even know who were these people and where they came from.
-There is a big question, “What that it all mean?”.
-It leaves so much on imagination.
+There is a big question, “What does that it all mean?”.
+It leaves so much to the imagination.

 - Rediscovering Indigenous Wisdom: IKS